Key Plates, Key Figures, Key Questions

 Which brings us directly to questions of style.
 Above and below I've posted details from a piece of concept art for the UPA feature The Four Poster, directed by John Hubley in 1952.
+(See the animation here.)
 The concept work was by Lew Keller, an unjustly obscure, excellent production designer.
-(Other work by Keller viewable here on the blog Cartoon Modern, in support of the wonderful book of the same name.)
+(Keller's career credits summarized at the Internet Animation Database.)
 The drawing works to communicate character, setting and atmosphere.
 Its casual handling can mask just how informative the image is.
 Each character is sharply drawn, even when minimal.
 The drawing betrays knowledge of gesture, weight, mass, and volume, even as it abbreviates.
 It is exactly this abbreviation (e.g., the male dancer's feet, above) that characterizes the best cartooning.
 Such work amounts to a distillation of knowledge, which is greatly to be distinguished from vamping to fill its absence.
 Look at the woman with the shot glass below.
 Hers a precise characterization–girlish and haggard at once.
 The secondary tone is applied as a gestural support–not slavish, but not willful either.

 Below, the endlessly stylish Harry Beckhoff, converting one of his microscopic thumbnails into a comic tableau for Collier's.
 Here again, style emerges from the distillation of knowledge, matched to an eye and hand and brain.